KISSIMMEE, Fla. – It hasn’t been the easiest road to here for George Cunningham.

 Understandably, his game suffered.
 George fought a tailbone injury on top of his dwindling motivation and came close to quitting the team his sophomore year.

-Eventually, matters turned around.
-The hard feelings softened, Cunningham was a part of his daughter’s life again, and after working out a custody agreement, the parents have become a reliable team in ensuring everything is done in Charlotte’s best interest.
+After some communication, Cunningham became a part of his daughter’s life again, and after working out a custody agreement, the parents have become a reliable team in ensuring everything is done in Charlotte’s best interest.

 The shift revitalized her father.